Is It Irrational?

 The square root of 4 is rational

-It also shows you that there must be irrational numbers (such as the square root of two), in case you ever doubted it!
+It also shows us there must be irrational numbers (such as the square root of two) ... in case we ever doubted it!